dpiras/GMM-MI/README.md

 This is equivalent to the first example, and yields (0.21 &pm; 0.04) nats.
 More example notebooks, including all results from the paper, are available in [`notebooks`](https://github.com/dpiras/MI_estimation/blob/main/notebooks).

 ## Hyperparameter description
-Here we discuss the most important hyperparameters that are used in GMM-MI.
+Here we report the most important hyperparameters that are used in GMM-MI.

+    threshold_fit : float, default=1e-5
+        The log-likelihood threshold on each GMM fit used to choose when to stop training.
+Smaller values will improve the fit quality and reduce the chances of stopping at a local optimum, while making the code considerably slower.
+This is equivalent to `tol` in sklearn GMMs. reg_covar : float, default=1e-15
+        The constant term added to the diagonal of the covariance matrices to avoid singularities.
+        Smaller values will increase the chances of singular matrices, but will have a smaller impact on the final MI estimates.
+    n_inits : int, default=3
+        Number of initializations used to find the best initialization parameters.
+Higher values will decrease the chances of stopping at a local optimum, while making the code slower.
     n_folds : int, default=2
         Number of folds in the cross-validation (CV) performed to find the best initialization parameters.
 As in every CV procedure, there is no best value.
-A good value, though, should ensure each fold has enough samples to be representative of your training set. n_inits : int, default=3
+A good value, though, should ensure each fold has enough samples to be representative of your training set. threshold_components : float, default=1e-5
-        Number of initializations used to find the best initialization parameters.
-Higher values will decrease the chances of stopping at a local optimum, while making the code slower.
-    reg_covar : float, default=1e-15
-        The constant term added to the diagonal of the covariance matrices to avoid singularities.
-        Smaller values will increase the chances of singular matrices, but will have a smaller impact on the final MI estimates.
-    threshold_fit : float, default=1e-5
-        The log-likelihood threshold on each GMM fit used to choose when to stop training.
-Smaller values will improve the fit quality and reduce the chances of stopping at a local optimum, while making the code considerably slower.
-This is equivalent to `tol` in sklearn GMMs. threshold_components : float, default=1e-5
         The metric threshold to decide when to stop adding GMM components.
 In other words, GMM-MI stops adding components either when the metric gets worse, or when the improvement in the